hothienai/embedded-c-fundamentals/resources/stm32f4/stm32f4-functional-overview/README.md

   </a>
 </p>

-By looking into this block diagram, what are the insides you can find?
+:mag_right: By looking into this block diagram, what are the insides you can find?
 I hope that you can find some very common components as below:
 * Arm Cortex-M4 and internal peripherals (NVIC, MPU, FPU)
 * Memory related components: Flash, SRAM, External Memory Controller
 * Gneral Purpose IO Ports
 * Analog-to-Digital Converters and Digital-to-Analog Coverters
-* Timers
+* Timers and Watch Dog components
 * Communication related components: USARTs, SPIs, I2Cs, CANs...
 * Direct Memory Access components
 * Internal Busess: AHB1, AHB2, AHB3, APB1, APB2
-* Watch Dog components
 * And other components

-Every component reposibles for a specific functions in microcontroller.
+:mag_right: Every component reposibles for a specific functions in microcontroller.
 It is depend on the embedded system you develop, some components can be used and some are not.

-I am sorry that I could not go in details about each component in this article because there are a lot of thing I have to study and explain to you.
+:mag_right: I am sorry that I could not go in details about each component in this article because there are a lot of thing I have to study and explain to you.
 Additionally, in the reference documents, ST has documented very detailed about the functionality of the STM32F40xxx, you can go and find out.

-I promise you to write another article with more detailed about one component with the practical demostrantion.
+:mag_right: I promise you to write another article with more detailed about one component with the practical demostrantion.

 # Contact & Discussion
 :e-mail: If you have anything you’d like to discuss or collaborate on, please feel free to contact me via: